Nondeterministic Finite Transducers¶

 True if

-are equivalent, false otherwise.
+lhsandrhsare equivalent, false otherwise.

 -

-bool are_equivalent(const Nft &lhs, const Nft &rhs, JumpMode JumpMode = JumpMode::RepeatSymbol, const ParameterMap ¶ms = {{"algorithm", "antichains"}})¶
+bool are_equivalent(const Nft &lhs, const Nft &rhs, JumpMode jump_mode = JumpMode::RepeatSymbol, const ParameterMap ¶ms = {{"algorithm", "antichains"}})

 Perform equivalence check of two NFTs:

-.The current implementation of
+lhsandrhs.The current implementation of

-does not accept input alphabet.
+Nftdoes not accept input alphabet.
 For this reason, an alphabet has to be created from all transitions each time an operation on alphabet is called.
 When calling this function, the alphabet has to be computed first.Hence, this function is less efficient than its alternative taking already defined alphabet as its parameter.
 That way, alphabet has to be computed only once, as opposed to the current ad-hoc construction of the alphabet.
 The use of the alternative with defined alphabet should be preferred.

 - Parameters: